How to Care for Indoor Plants During Warmer Weather

 Heat can have a debilitating effect on both short and tall indoor plants when sudden changes in the weather occur.
 During the spring, pay attention to the fluctuating weather, and use the thermostat so you can maintain an even temperature indoors.

-Glass windows magnify heat, and as the days become longer the sun gets closer to the planet in your region.
-You need to move your plants away from the windows.This will ensure they will not get sunburned and overheated.
+Glass windows can magnify heat, and as the days become longer the sun gets closer to the planet in your region.
+You need to move your plants away from the windows, which ensures they will not get sunburned and overheated.

 Indoor Plant Care

 If you are going away for more than a day, don’t overlook the care of your indoor plants.
-It is best to set your thermostat at 70 – 75 to avoid unexpected or a dreadful outcome of a sudden rise in temperature.
+It is best to set your thermostat at 70 – 75 to avoid unexpected or a sudden rise in temperature.
 A sudden change in temperature can adversely affect plants indoors or outdoors.

 Helpful Summer Care Tips

-- Indoor Plants need more water during the growing seasons, spring and summer.
+- Indoor Plants are thirsty need more water during the growing seasons, spring and summer.
 In air-conditioned spaces, you may need less water.

 - Keep your plants away for air-condition vents.
-Cold dry air blowing constantly is not good for the plant.
+Cold, dry air continually blowing on a plant is not good for the plant.
 Though, swamp coolers provide humidity.

 - Just like people, plants get sunburned.
-If you clean the plants or repot them outdoors, make sure you do it during cool periods of the day or in the shade.
+If you clean your indoor plant or repot them outdoors, you do it during the cooler times of the day and in the shade.

 - Glass windows magnify heat.
 Don't forget to move your plants away from the windows.

 - Cut some of your plants' branches or vines back to promote branching out in multiples.
-Then, they can stay bushy in the ensuing seasons.
+Then, they can stay bushier in the ensuing seasons.

 - If you are going away for more than a day, avoid a starting outcome of sudden change in temperature.
 Set your thermostat at 70 to 75 degrees Fahrenheit.